Kids Wish Network: Fundraising

-America's worst charities (2013)
+America's worst charities (2013 and beyond)

 In 2012 the Tampa Bay Times, CNN and the Center for Investigative Reporting undertook a year long joint investigation of "America's Worst Charities" which ranked Kids Wish Network at the top of the list of the worst charities in the United States. based on percentage of money collected from donors that was paid to corporate telemarketing solicitors from 2003 to 2013.
 Thirty philanthropy experts were interviewed for this series.
 In 2012, Kids Wish raised $18.6 million but only spent one percent on granting children's wishes—$240,000.
 It reported that the organization had spent $110 million on fund-raising solicitors over the prior decade, making it number 1 on the list.
 According to the report, only three cents out of every dollar raised is spent on wish-granting.

 The report also said that the organization was paying several million dollars on services to companies operated by Breiner, who retired as the Executive Director in 2010.
 Since his retirement, Kids Wish Network has paid Breiner's companies $3.3 million.

 The charity first reported the payments in amended tax filings in 2012 after an employee took her concerns about insider dealings to the charity’s board.

 According to the report, "Kids Wish violated IRS rules by waiting four years to disclose the money it paid Breiner.
 The charity blamed the delay on a mistake by its accountants."
 Breiner said that Kids Wish Network had recently completed an IRS audit, which reviewed his contracts with the organization and found no conflicts of interest.

 According to its 2011 IRS filing, the charity has 51 employees.
 Melissa Schwartz, a New York City-based crisis-management specialist hired by Kids Wish Network said that the charity contracts corporate telemarketers so that Kids Wish Network staff can focus on "working with children" not on "raising donations."
 She said the 100 percent of money pledged directly to Kids Wish Network—as opposed to donations collected through telephone solicitors—goes directly to charity.
 She "is focused on the future."

+In 2020, Charity Navigator broke down the IRS Form 990 for Kids Wish Network; reporting that for every $1 raised, it cost the organization $0.78 - leaving $0.22 for charitable giving.

+Again in 2022, Kids Wish Network was named as the worst charity to give to by smartasset.